Mike Kasberg

 An Overview

 So what are we going to do?
 This tutorial will help you set up a system to dual-boot Ubuntu and Windows.
-(I originally wrote this for Ubuntu 20.04 and Windows 10, but I know from user reports that it works with other modern Ubuntu versions (~16.04+) Windows 10 or 11.)
 The system will use a GPT hard disk with UEFI (your BIOS must support UEFI).
 The Ubuntu partition will be encrypted with LUKS.1 The Windows partition can optionally be encrypted with BitLocker.
 I’m going to keep the Ubuntu installation as close to a “default” installation as possible – no fancy tricks like a separate /home partition, but it should be somewhat easy to add that yourself if you really want to.

 I’m going to start with a blank hard disk, installing both Windows 11 and Ubuntu from scratch.
 If you already have Windows installed and you want to keep it, you should be able to shrink your Windows partition instead of erasing your hard disk at the end of phase 1, and skip phase 2 (installing Windows) entirely.
 Beware that when you rejoin us in phase 3, your partition numbers might be different from ours, so you should run sudo sgdisk --print /dev/sdx to make sure you understand your partition table.